-5 Uses for Mobile Dust Containment Units
+5 Uses for Mobile Dust Containment Units in Facilities

 In order to protect patients in a hospital or healthcare setting, it’s incredibly important to have equipment and tools for dust containment.
 Dust, which can contain dead skin cells, viruses and pathogens, lead particles, mold and spores, and asbestos — among other things — is dangerous if inhaled or ingested by patients.